 - Programs for the Conversion of Debt into Investment managed by the Ministry of Economy and Enterprise.

-- The ICO Internationalization and Support for Exports Lines.
+- The ICO Internationalization, Support for Exports Lines, etc.

 Certain lines for the financing of specific sectors of economic activity (such as, inter alia, the FINTEC or FINCONCES lines targeted at new technologies industries or infrastructure concession), which had been offered by COFIDES and to which we referred in previous versions of the Guide, are no longer operative.
 This is because COFIDES has considered it more suitable (in the interest of greater simplification) to offer financing to all enterprises, regardless of the sector in which they operate, through the same lines of financing:

-The FIEM finances (i) transactions and projects of special interest to the strategy to internationalize the Spanish economy; (ii) the technical assistance required by such transactions and projects and (iii) technical assistance and consultancy services of special interest to the internationalization strategy, the objective of which is the preparation of viability, feasibility and pre-feasibility studies, studies related to the modernization of economic sectors or regions, and consulting services aimed at institutional modernization of an economic or regional nature.
+Specifically, the FIEM finances (i) transactions and projects of special interest to the strategy to internationalize the Spanish economy; (ii) the technical assistance required by such transactions and projects and (iii) technical assistance and consultancy services of special interest to the internationalization strategy, the objective of which is the preparation of viability, feasibility and pre-feasibility studies, studies related to the modernization of economic sectors or regions, and consulting services aimed at institutional modernization of an economic nature.

 Potential recipients of financing from this Fund are foreign central governments and foreign Public, Regional, Provincial and Local authorities, as well as enterprises, groupings and consortiums of foreign publicly-owned and private enterprises, not only from developed countries but also from developing countries.1

-The three types of financing offered through the FIEM are: (i) loans, credits or credit facilities repayable on commercial terms; (ii) loans, credits or credit facilities repayable on concessional terms and (iii) non-repayable financing for investment projects, of which full details can be found in the information published by the Secretary of State for Trade on its website https://comercio.gob.es/Financiacion_para_internacionalizacion/FIEM/Paginas/fiem.aspx.
+The three types of financing offered through the FIEM are: (i) loans, credits or credit facilities repayable on commercial terms; (ii) loans, credits or credit facilities repayable on concessional terms and (iii) non-repayable financing for investment projects, of which full details can be found in the information published by the Secretary of State for Trade on its website.

 The purpose of the FIEX is to foster the internationalization and business activities of Spanish companies and, in general, the Spanish economy, through direct investments in minority and short-term interests in the equity of companies located, in juridical terms, outside Spain, specifically through holdings in the capital (equity) or quasi-equity instruments (coinvestment loans, etc.) in viable private projects abroad in which there is some type of Spanish interest.

 D. CRECE + INTERNACIONAL:

 To be eligible, Spanish companies are required to have: (i) a strategic plan that includes the implementation of internationalization projects in one or more markets (the projects must be technically and economically viable and have a positive impact on the country receiving the investment); (ii) a controlling interest in the subsidiary; (iii) audited financial statements reflecting revenues of between 10 and 150 million euros and sufficient EBITDA; (iv) a workforce of between 10 and 500 employees; (v) a sustainable financial position, and (vi) sound and verifiable financial projections that reflect expected growth in revenues and/or employment in the period concerned.

-The programme can take various forms, depending on the objective to be fulfilled through the internationalization of the business, namely: CRECE + INTERNACIONAL (linked to the company’s growth plan), CRECE + INTERNACIONAL + DIGITA (involving the digitalization of the subsidiary or subsidiaries of industrial companies); (iii) CRECE + INTERNACIONAL + EDUCA (training of personnel in the target country) and CRECE + INTERNACIONAL + SOSTIENE (to promote good practices in the areas of Corporate Social Responsibility and sustainability).
+The program can take various forms, depending on the objective to be fulfilled through the internationalization of the business, namely: (i) CRECE + INTERNACIONAL (linked to the company’s growth plan); (ii) CRECE + INTERNACIONAL + DIGITA (involving the digitalization of the subsidiary or subsidiaries of industrial companies); (iii) CRECE + INTERNACIONAL + EDUCA (training of personnel in the target country); and (iv) CRECE + INTERNACIONAL + SOSTIENE (to promote good practices in the areas of Corporate Social Responsibility and sustainability).

 E. PYME INVIERTE (SME INVEST):

-This line offers financing to Spanish SMEs that wish to undertake either a productive investment project outside Spain with financing needs in the medium or long term (more than 3 years, or a start-up of commercial activities outside Spain.
+This line offers financing to Spanish SMEs that wish to undertake either a productive investment project outside Spain with financing needs in the medium or long term (more than 3 years), or a start-up of commercial activities outside Spain.
 Maximum financing will vary according to the SME’s objectives:

-“Línea ICO-Internacional2020” is aimed at Spanish independent professionals and publicly-owned and private entities (i.e., enterprises, foundations, NGO’s, public authorities), not only with registered office in Spain but also those in which, despite having their registered office abroad, at least 30% of capital stock is Spanish-owned) which carry out investment projects abroad.
-It will remain in force for the whole of the year 2020.
+“Línea ICO-Internacional 2022” is aimed at Spanish independent professionals and publicly-owned and private entities (i.e., enterprises, foundations, NGO’s, public authorities), not only with registered office in Spain but also those in which, despite having their registered office abroad, at least 30% of capital stock is Spanish-owned) which carry out investment projects abroad.
+It will remain in force for the whole of the year 2022.